 2020 Suzuki Jimny 4X4 Interior

 In short, it’s very vintage.
 Inside it has some reference to the past, like the instrumentation with the double quadrant, but the cockpit is more modern than one might think.
-In fact, the Jimny is equipped with automatic climate control and 7-inch touch screen multimedia system, with Bluetooth, support Android Auto and Apple CarPlay, and GPS navigator.
+The Jimny is equipped with automatic climate control and a 7-inch touch screen multimedia system, Bluetooth, support Android Auto and Apple CarPlay, and GPS navigator.

-The new Jimny has grown in content, but not in size.
-On the contrary, it is even more compact than before: it stops at 3.6 meters in length including spare wheel (3.48 meters without), 1.65 in width and 1.73 in height; really mini the trunk, not even enough to load a Ryanair approved hand baggage.
+The new Jimny has grown in content but not in size.
+On the contrary, it is even more compact than before: it stops at 3.6 meters in length, including a spare wheel (3.48 meters without), 1.65 in width, and 1.73 in height; mini the trunk, not even enough to load a Ryanair approved hand baggage.
 Breaking down the backrest, however, you have available 830 liters.
 The plastic bottom is sturdy and easy to clean, but it is also tremendously slippery.

 2020 Suzuki Jimny 4X4 Performance

-Outside the asphalt, however, it is, unstoppable.
-It will not have a sophisticated all-wheel-drive system, such as a Mercedes G-Class or a Jeep Wrangler, but it responds with even greater angles of attack and exit (37 ° and 49 °), an angle below 28 °, and a weight of 1,165 kg in running order.
+Outside the asphalt, however, it is unstoppable.
+It will not have a sophisticated all-wheel-drive system, such as a Mercedes G-Class or a Jeep Wrangler, but it responds with even greater attack and exit angles (37 ° and 49 °) a grade below 28 °, and a weight of 1,165 kg in running order.
 To put it in difficulty is more complicated than expected.

-The All-Grip Pro 4×4 insertable traction, with a rear base, also includes the reduced gears, but not the self-locking differential.
-The gearbox is a 5-speed manual and, optional, an automatic with the 4-speed converter.
-In any case, the reports are short, and on the highway, at 130 km/h about 4,000 rpm, there is a lot of mechanical noise, to which are added the aerodynamic hiss.
+The All-Grip Pro 4×4 insertable traction, with a rear base, also includes fewer gears but not the self-locking differential.
+The gearbox is a 5-speed manual and, optional, an automatic with a 4-speed converter.
+In any case, the reports are short, and on the highway, at 130 km/h, about 4,000 rpm, there is a lot of mechanical noise, to which are added the aerodynamic hiss.

 Despite its intrinsic defects, I loved Suzuki Jimny, even for road use.
-Simply calibrate your driving style to the characteristics of the vehicle.
+Calibrate your driving style to the characteristics of the vehicle.

 2020 Suzuki Jimny 4X4 Price

-The Suzuki Jimny costs Around $25,341 in the rich set-up Top.
-With the exception of the automatic transmission (1,500 euro), it includes everything as standard: the automatic air conditioning, the multimedia system with 7-inch touchscreen and navigator, the heated seats, the full LED headlights.
+The Suzuki Jimny prices range from $25,990 to $38,990, except for the automatic transmission, which includes everything as standard: the automatic air conditioning, the multimedia system with a 7-inch touchscreen and navigate, tor the heated seats, the full LED headlights.

 In its segment, that of city cars, there are no rivals.
-The Panda 4×4, in fact, is approaching for Suzuki Ignis 4×4 style and off-road capability.
-The real off-road vehicles on the market are few, bigger and (much) more expensive: the iconic ones like the Jimny are the Mercedes G-Class, the Jeep Wrangler, and the Toyota Land Cruiser.
+The Panda 4×4 is approaching for Suzuki Ignis 4×4 style and off-road capability.
+The real off-road vehicles on the market are few, more significant, and (much) more expensive: the iconic ones like the Jimny are the Mercedes G-Class, the Jeep Wrangler, and the Toyota Land Cruiser.

-Those looking for a real off-road in pocket format has no alternative.
+Those looking for a real off-road in pocket format have no alternative.
 The 2020 Suzuki Jimny 4X4 could also get by as a city car: its mini size, good visibility, and high seating are winning weapons in the traffic.
-And parking on an island of traffic could not be simpler.
+And parking on an island of traffic could not be more straightforward.